vivinvinod/LoUQAL-for-QC/README.md

 2. VIB5 - Zhang, L., et al. https://doi.org/10.1038/s41597-022-01185-w
 3. QeMFi - Vinod, V., et al. https://doi.org/10.1038/s41597-024-04247-3

+It is assumed that the data is downloaded into directories named `QM7b/`, `VIB5/`, and `QeMFi/` respectively.

 Once downloaded, the next step is to generate molecular descriptors.
 In this work, two molecular descriptors are used:

 ## Representations Used